 private:

-// Underlying algebraic backend data:
+// Underlying algebraic backend:

 Matrix storage;